piyushKumar-1/euler-hs/CODESTYLE.md

-Imports should be listed in alphabetical order with no intervening blank lines, except for any explicit `Prelude` import, which must always come last.
+Imports should be listed in alphabetical order with no intervening blank lines, except for any explicit `Prelude` import, which must always come first.
 The reason for this exception is that some redundant import warnings are sensitive to the order of the `Prelude` import.

 Always use explicit import lists or `qualified` imports for standard